macaw-cad/sxa-umbrella/readme.md

 ![Styling traceability](docs/styling_traceability.png)
 - Optimized, minified bundle with no sourcemaps in *production* mode

-## Full configuration for TypeScript compilation
+## Full configuration for TypeScript transpilation

 [TypeScript - JavaScript that scales](https://www.typescriptlang.org/).
 The tag-line on the TypeScript site says it all.
 When working in a team (even a team of one) type-checking is an invaluable tool to prevent issues that can be prevented easily by a computer.
 SXA Umbrella comes with batteries included by providing an NPM package `sxa-styles` in the `local_modules` providing the TypeScript types for the XA library to build Sitecore SXA compatible components the SXA way

+## Full configuration for ES6 transpilation

+For the JavaScript developers: use the latest ES6 language features that get transpiled into the rusty JavaScript 5 that all browsers understand.

 ## Minimal configuration

-The configuration for SXA Umbrella is as minimal as possible due to convention over configuration.
-The folder structure provides information about what should be deployed where.
-We need to configure things like:
+The configuration for SXA Umbrella is as minimal as possible due to convention over configuration where possible.
+The folder structure provides information about what should be deployed where, but we need to configure things like:
-- The target Sitecore server and credentials for deployment (config/config.json)
+- The target Sitecore server and credentials for deployment (`config/config.json`)
-- Per rendering variant collection the GUID of the site to deploy to
+- Per rendering variant collection the GUID of the site to deploy to (`Rendering Variants/**/metadata.json`)
+- The files to include/exclude for cleaning, upload and distribution of themes and grids (`config/gulp.config.js`)
-- Per theme (base theme, theme, extension theme, grid) we need an entry in the Webpack configuration
+- Per theme (base theme, theme, extension theme, grid) we need an entry in the Webpack configuration (`config/webpack.config.js`)

 ## Full support for debugging of the tooling

 The tooling provided by SXA Umbrella is a starting point for your project.
-You probably want to extens the NPM scripts, the Gulp tasks and the Webpack configuration.
-SXA Umbrella provides all the required configurations to debug the tooling in Visual Studio Code by providing the a `launch.json` file in the `.vscode` folder with the following debug configurations:
+You probably want to extend the NPM scripts, the Gulp tasks and the Webpack configuration.
+SXA Umbrella provides all the required configurations to debug the tooling in Visual Studio Code by providing a `launch.json` file in the `.vscode` folder with the following debug configurations:

 - Gulp: fullDeploy
 - Gulp: watch